ACM40960/project-DeepankarVyas/training-tuning_testing/README.md

 3. SVM with RBF Kernel - The RBF kernel maps input data into a higher-dimensional space, where it can draw non-linear decision boundaries.
 This kernel function measures the similarity between data points based on their distance, with the kernel value decreasing exponentially as the distance increases and is particularly powerful in capturing the non linear relationship between input and output.

 The hyperparameters tuned for SVM RBF Kernel are :- C (Cost - trade-off between maximizing the margin and minimizing classification errors),and sigma (the width of the Gaussian function used in the RBF kernel).
-The heatmap depicting the RPS values at various points of the hyperparameter grid is shown below.
+The heatmap depicting the RPS values at various points of the hyperparameter grid is shown below for datasets Class A, Class A NLP, Class B NLP, Class B in clockwise order.
 The optimal hyperparameter is the one with the lowest RPS value

 <div style="background-color: white; display: inline-block; padding: 10px;">
     <img width="734" alt="SVM RBF" src="https://github.com/ACM40960/project-DeepankarVyas/blob/main/training-tuning_testing/README%20images/SVM_RBF_Heatmap_page-0001%20(1).jpg">